-Portrait: Tobias
+Portrait: Mary

 Tobias is a brain injury survivor who had to learn to walk, eat and talk again after suffering a devastating aneurysm.
 He spoke of the “moving” moment he crossed the finish line after taking part in SameYou’s Cycle Ibiza challenge.